threefoldtech/tfchain/docs/development/development.md

 ./target/debug/tfchain --dev --ws-external --pruning archive
 ```

+This will run the node in default development mode.

 ## Running multi node local tfchain network

 If you want to run tfchain in a multi node network (more than one node), see [local](./local_multinode.md)